Application and Selection

 Start:ME is looking for business owners who want to learn business skills and build their business network.
 The program serves many stages of small businesses, from clearly defined business ideas looking to launch to operational businesses looking to expand or grow, across all industries.
-Meet program alumni at the Start:ME entrepreneur page (startmeatl.org/entrepreneurs) to get a feel for the businesses we have served.
+Meet program alumni via the Start:ME Shopping Guide to get a feel for the businesses we have served.

 Where can I see the businesses Start:ME has worked with in the past?

-Start:ME has served 257 small businesses to date.
-Visit the Start:ME entrepreneur page (startmeatl.org/entrepreneurs) to see a list of the entrepreneurs that have graduated previous years' programs.
+Start:ME has served over 350 microbusinesses to date.
+Visit the Start:ME Shopping page (startmeatl.org/shop) to see a list of the entrepreneurs that have graduated previous years' programs.

 What size of businesses are you looking for?

-Most, but not all, of the businesses that go through Start:ME are considered microbusinesses, meaning they have 1-5 employees (including the owner), and some sales/revenue, and oftentimes have other indicators of building their business (incorporation, employees/contractors, significant time commitment, etc).
+Most of the businesses that go through Start:ME are considered microbusinesses, meaning they have 1-5 employees (including the owner), have some sales/revenue, and oftentimes have other indicators of building their business (incorporation, employees/contractors, significant time commitment, etc).

 Does my business need to be up and running?

 No. Start:ME serves many stages of small businesses.
 If you are applying with a business idea, be as focused and detailed as possible in explaining your concept/idea, especially any steps you've taken to pilot the idea (such as selling to friends & family or participating in markets).